electrode-io/car-buying/instructions.md

    export default combineReducers({});
    ```

-  Re-start the server and go back to your http://localhost:3000/user, you should see:
+  Re-start the server and go to `http://localhost:3000/user`, you should see:

   ![alt text][user2]